Why is a Battery Rated in Ah (Ampere hour), Not in VA?

 Why are Batteries and Cells Rating in Ah (Ampere hour) and not in VA or Watts?

-A battery stores energy in the form of chemical energy, which is later converted into electrical energy for use over a specific period.
+A battery stores energy in the form of chemical energy, which is later converted into electrical energy for use over a period of time.
 The amount of charge a battery can deliver is known as its capacity, typically expressed in ampere-hours (Ah).
-Furthermore, in a charged battery, the number of molecules available to support electron flow in an electric circuits is limited.
-Therefore, the battery contains a finite number of electrons that can be driven through the circuit until the battery is fully discharged.

 Technically, we could express a battery’s capacity in terms of the number of flowing electrons over a specific period.
 However, this would be impractical due to the extremely large number of electrons involved.
 Instead, we use a more convenient unit (the coulomb (C)) where 1 coulomb equals approximately 6.25 × 1018 electrons, or 6,250,000,000,000,000,000 electrons.